-The air barrier plane for the ETFE system relies on multiple components, including the ETFE foil, the ethylene propylene diene monomer (EPDM) edge gasket, the EPDM cover gasket and the air barrier membrane tied from the aluminum profile to the existing roof deck.
+The air barrier plane for the ETFE system relies on multiple components, including the ETFE foil, the ethylene propylene diene monomer (EPDM) edge gasket, the EPDM cover gasket, and the air barrier membrane tied from the aluminum profile to the existing roof deck.
 The manufacturer's shop drawings had inherent air barrier and drainage flaws.
-The design showed a condensation gutter that drained externally through the air barrier membrane (Figure 2, part 23) via four drain pipes, two on each of the east and west elevations, and none on the south and north elevations.
-The drain pipes were positioned at quarter points with a large spacing.
-A metal sheet section was shown to extend from the underside of the aluminum profile to the exterior sill (Figure 2, part 41) creating thermal bridging within the assembly.
+The design showed a condensation gutter that drained externally through the air barrier membrane (see Figure 2, part 23, on page 17) via four drainpipes, two on each of the east and west elevations and none on the south and north elevations.
+The drainpipes were positioned at quarter-points with a large spacing.
+A metal sheet section was shown to extend from the underside of the aluminum profile to the exterior sill (see Figure 2, part 41), creating thermal bridging within the assembly.
+Calgary experiences significant temperature fluctuations and extreme cold weather conditions, with a winter design temperature of -32°C.4 Openings to the exterior would introduce cold air into the system, resulting in higher levels of condensation and freezing of any moisture in the system.
+Ice build-up inside the system could block the intended drainage path and damage connections along the gutter.